 The Potential Damage

-A mega-quake on the Cascadia fault could generate a tsunami up to 100 feet high.
-While most of Seattle is elevated above 100 feet, a wave that large would wipe out coastal communities and destroy many low-lying bridges that connect Seattle with the outside world, potentially causing a humanitarian crisis as thousands could be left without food or fresh water for days.
+A mega-quake on the Cascadia fault could generate a tsunami up to 100 feet.
+While most of Seattle is elevated above 100 feet (30.48 m), a wave that large would wipe out coastal communities and destroy many low-lying bridges that connect Seattle with the outside world, potentially causing a humanitarian crisis as thousands could be left without food or fresh water for days.

 A less intense quake on the Seattle Fault could actually be more devastating to the city, due to the shallow depth of the fault and its immediate proximity to the city.
 One study predicted that a quake of just 7.0 on the Seattle Fault would destroy 80 bridges in the Seattle metro area.
 The study’s model calculated potential casualties of over 1,500 dead and 20,000 seriously injured.
 Major damage would occur to ferry terminals, port facilities, office buildings, and hospitals.
 The shaky Alaskan Way Viaduct would easily collapse.